Does the mere mention of a financial plan bring to your mind the image of a confusing document?

 If you have ever wished that you could read about the concept of a financial plan in an easy to understand manner then this article is for you.

 A financial plan can be a simple document that anyone can easily make and understand.
 It does not have to be a complicated document filled with heavy finance jargon.

-Think of it as a plan for 5 important days in your career and financial wellness journey to financial wellbeing as an Indian professional.
+Think of it as a plan for 5 important days in your career and your financial wellness journey to financial wellbeing as professional.

 A financial plan is a document that outlines a good, thought through plan to prepare for these 5 days.